 RAMFEL Response to the MAC Review of the Minimum Income Requirement

 The Migration Advisory Committee (MAC) has reviewed the financial requirements for British citizens and settled individuals seeking to bring partners and children to the UK.

-The Government asked the MAC to advise on how to set a minimum income requirement for the Family route that balances economic wellbeing and family life but the MAC declined to recommend a specific income threshold, stating this is a political and ethical decision for the Government to make itself.
+The Government asked the MAC to advise on how to set a minimum income requirement (MIR) for the Family route that balances economic wellbeing and family life.
+The MAC declined to recommend a specific income threshold, stating this is a political and ethical decision for the Government to make itself.

 Crucially, the review rejected the previous government's proposal to raise the MIR to £38,700 to match the Skilled Worker threshold, noting: